Skip Navigation

 Parent Expectations

 It is expected that parents will not only be involved in working with their children in the care and feeding of their animals, but will also assist with the County Market Animal programs as needed and requested.
-Particularly at Fair time, help is needed with weigh-ins, setting up and taking down show rings, the Buyer Appreciation Lunch, and generally assisting with moving animals back and forth from pens to show ring.
+Particularly at Fair time, help is needed with weigh-ins, setting up and taking down show rings, and generally assisting with moving animals back and forth from pens to show ring.

 Drug History Sheets